Miijii-Kaichou/XVNML/README.md

 ![image](https://user-images.githubusercontent.com/46007223/217723301-61a37ee5-6957-4573-91f2-60b4216c9dd9.png)

 You are also able to run macros (commands that performs a single action).
 Information of the command used, as well as the arguments passed will be stored inside your XVNMLObj instance.
 A macro is denoted by surrounding curly braces.
-The macro name is first defined, and then the argument being passed for it.
+The macro name is first defined, and then the argument(s) being passed for it (if the macro requires them).

 ![image](https://user-images.githubusercontent.com/46007223/217723765-c4ed8f8f-4251-4cdf-b2db-5bc341ddbe3c.png)